-The feeling associated with the word “member” corresponds with the feelings of belonging, significance, connection, growth, certainty, contribution, etc. You can call it what you want, e.g., Player’s card, annual pass; but if you want to start building loyalty, we recommend….golf membership.
+The feeling associated with the word “member” corresponds with the feelings of belonging, significance, connection, growth, certainty, contribution, etc. You can call it what you want, e.g., Player’s card, or annual pass; but if you want to start building loyalty, we recommend golf membership.

 The key to golf membership sales is to find the win-win combination of giving the prospective member enough value to get them in the door, without giving them too much value relative to their investment.
 But how much is enough and not too much?
 MMC® will guide you through this process from our years of experience and research.

 Consumers also associate certain feelings to everything in life including products and services.
 If you are going to be successful in the industry you must learn the negative and positive emotions/feelings that your prospects associate with your product and services.
 Then you must come up with a way to replace the negative with the positive.